Now

 Learning Mode Activated

-I recently took the plunge on Pat Walsh’s Starter Story lifetime deal.
+I recently took the plunge on Pat Walls’s Starter Story lifetime deal.
 His videos have been genuinely inspiring – seeing real people build real businesses without venture capital or fancy degrees.
 To be frank, the prices I saw were a little eye-watering and made me wince a few times.

 I did some research on Starter Story to find reviews from others who had used it.
-Reddit was mostly negative experiences with some responses from Pat (or a member of staff of SS) here and there.
+Reddit was mostly negative experiences with some responses from Pat (or a member of staff of Starter Story) here and there.
 The more positive experiences I came across were mainly from blog posts.
 Paid promotion or usage of affiliate links?
 I didn’t check.

 With a mix of negative (albeit a year or more ago) and positive reviews, I sat on the fence for a few weeks.
 I just couldn’t make up my mind.
 I’d prefer to have a lifetime package rather than pay for a full year, but I couldn’t justify the price.
 Then an email dropped.
 Something about that Memorial Weekend discount felt like a sign.
 So I took that plunge.